JagadeeshAJK/Set-Associative-Mapping-in-Cache-Memory-/Readme.md

 # SET-ASSOCIATIVE MAPPING

-## PURPOSE :
+### PURPOSE :
-To design and simulate a set-associative cache memory using Verilog

-HDL to improve memory access speed and reduce processor-memory latency

-in digital systems.
+To design and simulate a set-associative cache memory using Verilog HDL to improve memory access speed and reduce processor-memory latency in digital systems.

-FEATURES :
+### FEATURES :

-• Implements a 4-set, 4-way associative cache.
+• Implements a 4-set, 4-way associative cache.<br>

-• Supports read and write operations with valid bit tracking.
+• Supports read and write operations with valid bit tracking.<br>

-• Uses FIFO (First-In-First-Out) replacement policy.
+• Uses FIFO (First-In-First-Out) replacement policy.<br>

-• Incorporates a write-through policy to update both cache and main memory.
+• Incorporates a write-through policy to update both cache and main memory.<br>

-• Efficient handling of cache hits and misses.
+• Efficient handling of cache hits and misses.<br>

-HOW IT WORKS : Memory access requests (read/write) are compared with cache
+### HOW IT WORKS :

-tags in the appropriate set.
+&nbsp;&nbsp;&nbsp;&nbsp;Memory access requests (read/write) are compared with cache tags in the appropriate set.<br>

-• If a tag match is found and valid, it results in a cache hit.
+• If a tag match is found and valid, it results in a cache hit.<br>

-• If no match is found, it results in a miss, and data is fetched from RAM and

-stored in the cache using FIFO replacement.
+• If no match is found, it results in a miss, and data is fetched from RAM and stored in the cache using FIFO replacement.<br>

-• Writes update both the cache and RAM simultaneously.
+• Writes update both the cache and RAM simultaneously.<br>

-WHERE IT'S USED : This type of cache structure is used in CPUs, DSPs, and
+### WHERE IT'S USED :

-SoCs to reduce average memory access time and improve overall system
+This type of cache structure is used in CPUs, DSPs, and SoCs to reduce average memory access time and improve overall system performance.

-performance.

-PART OF MEMORY HIERARCHY : This cache design represents the Level 1
+### PART OF MEMORY HIERARCHY :

-(L1) or Level 2 (L2) cache level in the processor’s memory hierarchy, acting

-as a fast intermediary between registers and main memory (RAM).
+This cache design represents the Level 1 (L1) or Level 2 (L2) cache level in the processor’s memory hierarchy, acting  as a fast intermediary between registers and main memory (RAM).
 ![ARCH](https://github.com/JagadeeshAJK/Set-Associative-Mapping-in-Cache-Memory-/blob/main/Main%20memory%20to%20Cache%20Mapping.jpg)
 ## APB Protocol Implementation using Verilog :
 Implementing the APB protocol in Verilog involves defining the bus signals and designing